AS SEEN ON

 Pros

-• Maximum exposure to buyers
+• Maximum exposure

-• Potentially higher sale price
+• Potential for higher sale price

-• Professional pricing and negotiation
+• Professional guidance

 Cons

-• Repairs, staging, and cleaning are often expected
+• Repairs and updates are often expected

-• Showings and open houses can be disruptive
+• Showings and open houses

 Best for